KJFX: Rock and Disco

 In 1972, the station's call letters changed to KPHD but they went back to KYNO-FM in 1977.
 The format switched to album oriented rock (AOR), branded as "Rock 96 FM".

 In 1978, the disco music sound was becoming very popular.
 KYNO-FM flipped to all-disco in response.
 KYNO-FM moved from 95.5 to 95.7 MHz in 1984.
 Also in the 1980s, the format was changed to Top 40 branded as "96 FM" to compete with rival contemporary stations 94.9 KBOS and 103.7 KMGX.
 In the late 1980s, the branding was changed to "Hot 96".

 Classic Rock

 In February 1990, the format flipped to a classic rock with a change to its present call letters, KJFX.
 The FX stands for "Fox", the station's mascot.
-At that time, KJFX was owned by Wilkes Broadcasting.
+At that time, KJFX was owned by Wilks Broadcasting.

 On Tuesday, November 25, 2014, KJFX and sister stations KFRR and KJZN were purchased by One Putt Broadcasting from Wilks Broadcasting.
 On January 30, 2015, the purchase was consummated.

 Today, "95.7 The Fox" is a popular music station with adult men in Central California, despite a crowded radio market.
 In morning drive time, the station carries the syndicated Bob and Tom Show from Indianapolis.
 Also heard on KJFX are Kacy Allen, Koyote, Jeff Mora, Big Dog and the syndicated Pink Floyd weekend program "Floydian Slip."